 than a few seconds (see The

-Burn) which acutely inhibites muscular force but chronically
+Burn) which acutely inhibits muscular force, but chronically

 promotes a specific

-type of muscular endurance in the muscle groups being exercises
+type of muscular endurance in the muscle groups being exercised

 I can imagine how that sort of training would be quite challenging.